 The list of conditions available in Jacobi can be found by opening the section "Conditions" on the solver page.
 The suffix "Chess" has been removed from names, but this is only for conciseness.
 In publications, it's probably best to add "Chess" to some of them, e.g. "Chameleon Chess", "Andernach Chess", etc.

 This section is incomplete.
-Please refer to these external links for missing definitions.
+Please refer to the following external links for missing definitions.